junit-team/junit5/Prototype-Writing-Test-Cases.md

 ----

-## Method Parameters
+## Method Parameters and Dependency Injection

 In all prior JUnit versions, `@Test`, `@Before`, and `@After` methods were not allowed to have parameters (at least not with the standard `Runner` implementations).
-As one of the major changes in JUnit 5, methods are now permitted to have parameters allowing for greater flexibility.
+As one of the major changes in JUnit 5, methods are now permitted to have parameters allowing for greater flexibility and enabling method-level _Dependency Injection_.

 There are a few built-in resolvers in the prototype that need not be explicitly enabled:

-- `@TestName`:
- If a method parameter is of type `String` and annotated with `@TestName`, the [`TestNameParameterResolver`] will supply the _display name_ of the current test at runtime (either its canonical name or its user-provided `@Name`).
+- `@TestName`: If a method parameter is of type `String` and annotated with `@TestName`, the [`TestNameParameterResolver`] will supply the _display name_ of the current test at runtime (either its canonical name or its user-provided `@Name`).
 This acts as a drop-in replacement for the `TestName` rule from JUnit 4:

   ```java
   import org.junit.gen5.api.*;